atomone-hub/genesis/README.md

 Auto-staking if done by an external IBC zone, or an individual staker manually, would like any other staking earn the pro-rata revenue and pay the various taxes.
 So auto-staking per se does not make for a deflationary holding, but it comes with the benefit of automatic diversification.

-Since it comes with some benefits, it is better for the atomone hub to provide a standard minimal correct implementation under its control, such that it can also regulate its usage.
-More on why follows.
+Since it comes with benefits to the staker (diversification and thus less risk) but it doesn't provide the needed intelligence to atomone, it is better for the atomone hub to provide a standard minimal correct implementation under its control, such that it can also regulate it, especially as it relates to control over atomone governance.

+Say when you auto-stake $ATOM1 through this sanctioned mechanism, you get
-In order to incentivize the usage of $phATOM, the atomone hub offers a trade that makes $phATOM deflationary: non-atom rewards nor taxes are applied to auto-staked ATOM bonded $phATOM holders, and with the right conversion equation (which adjusts for ATOM inflation) we can construct a perfectly fixed $phATOM supply (say of 1 billion $phATOMs) no matter how many $ATOM1s bond to $phATOMs.
+$phATOM.
+In order to incentivize the usage of $phATOM, the atomone hub offers a trade that makes $phATOM deflationary: non-atom rewards nor taxes are applied to auto-staked ATOM bonded $phATOM holders, and with the right conversion equation (which adjusts for ATOM inflation) we can construct a perfectly fixed
+$phATOM supply (say of 1 billion $phATOMs) no matter how many $ATOM1s bond to
+$phATOMs.

-Should this "more monetary" construction of the $phATOM incentivize a large liquid pool, it becomes more susceptible to hostile takeovers, simply because there are more liquid $ATOM1 staking tokens available in comparison to the total bonded voting power.
+Should this "more monetary" construction of the fixed supply ("deflationary")
+$phATOM token incentivize a large liquid supply, it becomes more susceptible to hostile takeovers, simply because there are more liquid $ATOM1 staking tokens available in comparison to the total bonded voting power.
 Therefore for a more secure atomone hub we also limit the conversion back from $phATOM to $ATOM1 so as to make hostile takeovers more expensive.

-(NOTE HOW is an active area of research).
+The known ways are:
+ * Widen the gap in bidirectional conversion price between $phATOM and $ATOM1.
+ * Limit the amount of $ATOM1 that can be released per time period auction.
+ * Essentially the same as above with some conversion curve.

-In the case of validator & delegator $ATOM1 slashing, $phATOM holders will of course also get slashed, but the ratio of $phATOM-bonded $ATOM1s and all other (atomone hub staked or unstaked) $ATOM1s remains the same.
-The conversion factor from $phATOM to $ATOM1 will change because of slashing, but the conversion factor from $ATOM1 to $phATOM will not before and after slashing, thereby making the total possible supply of $phATOM lower than before (more deflationary) and over time making the cost of conversion to $phATOM more expensive in comparison to the inverse, allowing the exchange rate between the two tokens to naturally float between two reasonable bounds.
+In the case of validator & delegator $ATOM1 slashing, $phATOM holders will of course also get slashed, but the ratio of $phATOM-bonded $ATOM1s and all other (non-$phATOM) $ATOM1s remains the same.
+The conversion factor from $phATOM to
+$ATOM1 will change because of slashing, but the conversion factor from $ATOM1 to $phATOM will not before and after slashing, thereby making the total possible supply of $phATOM lower than before (more deflationary) and over time making the cost of conversion to $phATOM more expensive in comparison to the inverse, thereby allowing the exchange rate between the two tokens to naturally float between two reasonable bounds.

-NOTE: This uses the market imperfection of the $ATOM1 and $phATOM tokens to create a larger gap in the conversion price, thereby making the tokens more independent of each other. $phATOM holders might be happy that their token has become more deflationary (total supply reduction), and while they can only get the post slash amount of $ATOM1s, the value of those $ATOM1s might be preserved or catch up soon after new validators start operations.
-The alternative where the total amount of $phATOM remains invariatn in comparison appears strictly worse for $phATOM holders.
+NOTE: This uses the market imperfection of the $ATOM1 and $phATOM tokens to create a (larger) gap in the conversion price, thereby making the tokens more independent of each other. $phATOM holders might be happy that their token has become more deflationary (total supply reduction), and while they can only get the post slash amount of $ATOM1s, the value of those $ATOM1s might be preserved or catch up soon after new validators start operations.
+The alternative where the total amount of $phATOM remains invariant in comparison appears strictly worse for $phATOM holders.
+This widening of the gap could in theory happen at any time with governance.

-XXX conversion limitations based on periodic auctions or similar curve.
-XXX comparison to liquid staking
-XXX more about use as monetary token
+The $ATOM1s bonded toward auto-staking does not count toward calculating the bonding ratio target of 2/3 in either the numerator or denominator--they are ignored.

+TODO: add benefits over liquid staking and collective "liquid staking".

 ## AtomOne Governance